Tulip-0333/docs/en-GB/deltaapi/appendix.md

 No team | 0
 Red | 1
 Blue | 2

+TODO: check this as it doesn't make any sense

 * _Please note that `No team (0)` is used only for empty slots or if the team type is "Head to Head" or "Tag Coop" (which have no teams).
 When the team type is "Team vs" or "Tag Team Vs", all empty slots will be either in the blue or the red team._